brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 ### Publish a question to the user_questions topic
 There are a few things we can do in JSON to speed things up nicely.
 Tyoically you can define diffent roles (user, system, assistant)  and pass in content as prompts.
 For example:

-{"role": "user", "content": "Find me a pair of mens formal shoes in medium size.", "sessionid": "abc123"}
+{"role": "user", "content": "Find me a pair of mens formal shoes in medium size.", "sessionid": "abc123", email: "bob@example.com"}

 To tell the LLM how to respond or to provide product prompts we can use the system role.
 We use the "system" role to provide prompts to tell the LLM what to do and how to behave.
 Example below: